 The business will sell lumber, trim, furniture and finished houses.
 The primary customer is the Wasagamack First Nation housing office.
 Wasagamack band office, through Island Lake Tribal Council, receives mortgage funding from Canadian Mortgage and Housing Corporation (CMHC) housing and renovations and other First Nations for CMHC.
 This funding at \$220,000 Canadian must complete the house with electrical and water/sewage (may require cisterns) as well as appliances and furnishings.
-As well, 300,000 is provided for each house in six duplexes.
-To generate more business, secondary customers will include construction companies working in the Wasagamack area on projects, furniture and do-it-yourself people (DIY) in this remote fly-in area.
-This corporation will endeavor to sell value-added products such as trim for export as well to be shipped out in winter for companies doing back-haul.
+As well, 300,000 is provided for each house in six duplexes for 2019 and probably future years for the communities that have the worst housing situation, which applies to Wasagamack.
+To generate more business, secondary customers will include construction companies and the band working in the Wasagamack area on projects, furniture and do-it-yourself people (DIY) in this remote fly-in area.
+This Mitik 299 Corp. will endeavor to sell value-added products such as trim for export as well to be shipped out in winter for companies doing back-haul.

-The University of Manitoba, Indigenous Support Service (IDSS) and Sundial Building Performance Inc. will develop a preliminary open-source net-zero passive solar housing design, which maximizes the use of local materials including timber and domestic wood-fibre insulation.
+The University of Manitoba, Indigenous Support Service (IDSS) and architects, Lancelot Coar and Shauna Mallory-Hill will develop a preliminary open-source passive solar housing design, which maximizes the use of local materials including timber, panelling, siding and domestic wood-fibre insulation.
 The design will be for a next generation building to meet the energy efficiencies of the future and environmental design.